catch-point/ib-tws-node/README.md

 ### historicalData

-Note that this project follows the TWS API and includes a `Bar` in `historicalData` events.
+Note that this project follows the TWS API and includes a `Bar` object in `historicalData` events.

 ### Constants and Helper Utilities